rixiobarrios/jokes-app/README.md

 ## Requirements

-Your application should make a random dad joke appear when the app loads.
+Your application should make a random joke appear when the app loads.

-It should also display a large button that, when clicked, fetches a random dad joke from the dad jokes API and displays it to the user.
+It should also display a large button that, when clicked, fetches a random joke from the jokes API and displays it to the user.
 Make it look as close to the image provided below.

 ![Dad Jokes app mock](./assets/dad-jokes.png)

 ## Bonus

-Build a queue that stores the 10 most recently retrieved dad jokes!
+Build a queue that stores the 10 most recently retrieved jokes!
 Additionally, add some buttons that let you scroll back and forth through the queue.